PingOne Advanced Identity Cloud

 • Well-known Endpoint:

-• If you are setting up Azure AD, this is the URL from the OpenID Connect metadata document field.
+• For Entra ID, this is the URL from the OpenID Connect metadata document field.
 In the URL, make sure to replace organization with the actual tenant ID for your tenant.

-• If you are setting up AD FS, this is the endpoint from the OpenID Connect section.
+• For AD FS, this is the endpoint from the OpenID Connect section.

 • Authorization Endpoint: The endpoint for authentication and authorization.
 The endpoint returns an authorization code to the client.